sebanc/brunch/README.md

 sudo chromeos-update -r < path to the ChromeOS recovery image > -f < path to the Brunch release archive >
 ```
 5. Restart ChromeOS

+Note: BiteDasher created a script which updates both Brunch and ChromeOS with a single command: https://github.com/BiteDasher/brcr-update

 ## Update only the Brunch framework